Menu

 Each of the following requirements must be met to submit a complaint:

-- If you paid by credit card and the issuing bank has initiated a chargeback, then you are not eligible for coverage.
+• If you paid by credit card and the issuing bank has initiated a chargeback, then you aren't eligible for coverage.

 How much coverage will buyers receive?